 From the Vault: The Monster at the End of this Book

 Stomach pain, bad dreams, fear — all of these symptoms are common when we’ve lived through a trauma.
-So many books begin and end with the trauma itself, but Something Terrible Happened explores the aftermath of an unnamed trauma.
+So many books begin and end with the trauma itself, but A Terrible Thing Happened explores the aftermath of an unnamed trauma.
 Readers follow Sherman through bouts of anger and stress and learn about ways to cope though awareness, talking to others, even art therapy.
 There’s also a sweet note to parents and caregivers with tips on helping kids talk through their feelings after a trauma.

 Also Great: Dear Girl, Baditude